 The purpose of the school counseling program is to prepare counselors to function at the elementary, middle, or secondary school level.
 There are three ways to enter the school counseling program.

-2. Students have a degree in a counseling related field and enroll in the Alternative Route to Restricted Licensure program.
+2. Applicants who have a degree in a counseling-related field discipline who enroll in the Restricted Licensure program; or,

 Persons wishing to pursue a master's degree in the department are required to make application through the Graduate School as well as be admitted by the department.
 Applicants should complete all of the necessary admission requirements prior to, or during, their initial enrollment in courses in the department.